- Pages: 188 p.

 Chapter 4

-The never built garden.
-A garden dreamed of by Saint-John Perse (Douglas) and Calouste Gulbenkian (Douglas)
+The garden that was never built.
+A garden dreamed of by Saint-John Perse (Douglas) and Calouste Gulbenkian (Douglas).

 Chapter 5